Kotaro Fukuma

-Kotaro Fukuma (born 29 August 1982 in Tokyo) is a Japanese classical pianist.
+Kōtarō Fukuma (ふくま こうたろう or 福間 洸太朗) is a Japanese classical pianist born 29 August 1982 in Kokubunji City, west of the special wards of Tokyo.
+He graduated from Tokyo Metropolitan Musashi High School.

 Biography

 At the Conservatoire de Paris, Fukuma was a pupil of Bruno Rigutto and Marie-Françoise Bucquet.
 He won his first piano prize in 2005.
 He was awarded a prize at the age of 14 in a competition for young pianists in Salt Lake City.
 He then decided to become a professional.
 Second Prize at the Maj Lind Competition in Helsinki in 2001, he won the 1st Prize and the Chopin Prize at the age of 20 at the Cleveland International Piano Competition in 2003.

 Fukuma has worked with personalities such as Jorge Chaminé, Klaus Hellwig, Leon Fleisher, Mitsuko Uchida, Richard Goode, Alicia de Larrocha, Maria João Pires, Leslie Howard, Dominique Merlet, and Aldo Ciccolini.
 He has played in the Berliner Philharmonie, the Konzerthaus Berlin, Wigmore Hall in London, the Gewandhaus in Leipzig, the Salle Gaveau in Paris, the Auditorium National in Madrid, the Salle Mozart in Zaragoza, the Suntory Hall, the Opera City in Tokyo, the Victoria Hall of Geneva, the Carnegie Hall in New York.
 In 2013, he won the Chopin Prize in Japan.
 He replaced Hélène Grimaud in the concert series "Grandes Pianistas" at the Municipal Theatre of Santiago.
 He also performed at La Folle Journée in Tokyo in 2013, 2015, 2016 and 2018 - in recital or with orchestra.

 Fukuma plays with orchestras such as the Cleveland Orchestra, the Israel Philharmonic Orchestra, the Dresden Philharmonic, the Moscow Philharmonic Orchestra, l'Orchestre national d'Île-de-France, l'Orchestre national de Lille, the New Japan Philharmonic under the baton of conductors such as Rafael Frühbeck de Burgos, François-Xavier Roth, Asher Fisch, Yuki Kakiuchi, Kazuki Yamada, Mihhail Gerts, and others.